bitovi/hatchify/packages/react-rest/README.md

 ##### REST Client

-react-rest expects a client to be passed into it.
-HatchifyJS provides a JSON:API rest client to use which takes in a baseURL, and a mapping of schemas to endpoints.
-The response from the createClient call is what we will pass into our react-rest app.
+React-rest expects a client to be passed into it.
+HatchifyJS provides a JSON:API rest client to use which takes in a base URL, and a mapping of schemas to endpoints.
+The response from the `createClient` call is what we will pass into our react-rest app.

 ```tsx
 // App.tsx